-Chart 2 also shows that the rate of increase in scheduled expenditures is expected to decline once the wave of baby boomer retirements has ended.
-After increasing by more than 6 percent in 35 years, from a current level of 11.22 percent of taxable payroll to a projected 17.51 percent in 2040, scheduled expenditures are expected to increase by barely more than 1 percent of taxable payroll over the next 40 years, to 18.74 percent in 2080.
+Chart 2 also shows that using the intermediate assumptions from the 2013 trustees report, the rate of increase in scheduled expenditures is expected to decline once the wave of baby-boomer retirements has ended.
+After increasing rapidly for almost 25 years, from a current level of 13.95 percent of taxable payroll to a projected 16.98 percent in 2035, scheduled expenditures are expected to decrease to 16.83 percent in 2050, then begin a much slower upward trend to 18.16 percent in 2090.
 Therefore, a level tax rate can track expenditures more closely in the future than now.
-After the current trust fund build-up is drawn down, it is not likely that a surplus of comparable size would develop in the future as long as the defined benefit structure is maintained.
+After the current trust fund buildup is drawn down, it is not likely that a surplus of comparable size would develop in the future as long as the defined-benefit structure is maintained.